aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridjs/storage/_index.md

 # Working With GridJs Storage
 ##  the general file process
-After import a spread sheet file in memory and show the ui,
+After import a spread sheet file ,

-GridJs will create a cache file with the specified uid ,
+GridJs will create a cache file with the specified uid in the **`Config.FileCacheDirectory`** folder  ,

 with the format of [Aspose.Cells.SaveFormat.Xlsx](https://reference.aspose.com/cells/net/aspose.cells/saveformat/ "Aspose.Cells.SaveFormat") ,

+GridJs will also saves all shapes/images to a zip archive file in the **`Config.PictureCacheDirectory`** folder for later display shapes/images in the client UI.

-and then after every update operation in the ui,
+and after every update operation in the client UI,

 for example set cell value,set cell style,etc. ,

 GridJs  client side js will trigger  controller action to do a UpdateCell operation.

-In this action a save back to the cache file from memory will occur during the  UpdateCell method.
+In this action a save back to the cache file  will occur during the  UpdateCell method.
 ```C#
         // post: /GridJs/UpdateCell
         [HttpPost]